How Much Water Should a Toddler Drink? Your Guide

 For a long time, traditional ORS formulations were unpalatable — especially for children — due to a large amount of sodium.
 Upon seeing children spit out the life-saving formulas, Dr. Dolhun knew something had to change.
-So, he created DripDrop ORS to solve the ORS taste problem without compromising efficacy.
+So, he created DripDrop to solve the ORS taste problem without compromising efficacy.

 How to Recognize Dehydration in Children

 Young children are more susceptible to dehydration because they are still developing.
 Even small changes in hydration status can lead to dehydration in kids.
 Knowing the signs of dehydration in children allows you to recognize the problem and act fast.

 Signs of mild to moderate dehydration in kids include:

 Decreased urination and fewer wet diapers